-Not only do new air filters improve air quality, they help the HVAC system work properly.
+Not only do new air filters improve air quality, but they also help the HVAC system work properly.
 After all, dirty and clogged air filters put a strain on the system.
-And because the HVAC system depends on air filters, using top filters and getting into a routine in turn saves you money on utility bills.
+And because the HVAC system depends on air filters, using top filters and getting into a routine saves you money on utility bills.
 (It’s both a springtime and energy-efficiency tip!)

 There are tons of different home air filters available.
-The filter quality or rating affects how frequently it should be changed.
-Cheaper filters, also the lower-rated filters, should be checked every month.
-Then, change accordingly.
+The filter quality and rating affect how frequently it should be changed.
+Cheaper filters and lower-rated filters should be checked every month.
 Higher-rated filters, such as the MERV-13, can go three to six months in between changes.
 Upgrading air filters is a helpful air quality tip to consider!

 5. Use an Air Purifier

 Air purifiers are a great springtime indoor air quality solution.
 Purification reduces harmful and hazardous indoor air pollutants.
 This includes common allergens and springtime pollutants.
 Whole-home air purification systems are especially beneficial to allergy and asthma sufferers.
 And, air purifiers work to your benefit as spring cleaning can increase indoor pollutant levels.